-Net changes in fund balances - total governmental funds \$ (91,572) Amounts reported for governmental activities in the statement of activities are different because Governmental funds report capital outlays as expenditures.
+Net changes in fund balances - total governmental funds \$ 110,844 Amounts reported for governmental activities in the statement of activities are different because Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets are allocated over their estimated useful lives and reported as depreciation expense.
-Deduct - depreciation expense (42,132) Repayment of bond principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
-Add - payment of bond principal 40,000 Some expenses reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in the funds.
-Add - decrease in accrued interest 380 Change in net position of governmental activities \$ (93,324)
+Deduct - depreciation expense Deduct - net book value of asset transferred to the City (42,133) (166,731) Bond proceeds provide current financial resources to governmental funds in the period issued, but issuing bonds increases long-term liabilities in the statement of net assets.
+Repayment of bond principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
+Add - payment of bond principal 50,000 Some expenses reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in the funds.
+Add - decrease in accrued interest 525 Change in net position of governmental activities \$ (47,495)